Healthdirect Free Australian health advice you can count on.

 Who can get laser eye surgery?

-Before having laser eye surgery, you will see a specialist.
-They will examine you thoroughly and ask about your medical history.
+Your eye doctor (ophthalmologist) is the best person to guide you on whether laser eye surgery is right for you.
+There are many factors to consider.
+Your specialist will examine you and ask about your medical history.
 This will help them decide whether laser eye surgery is right for you.

-• have a physical condition that impairs healing
+• have a physical condition that slows or prevents healing

 • have very dry eyes